-• Ensure that pathways for the retrofitting of existing buildings and communities with the above are explored and delivered.
+- Ensure that pathways for the retrofitting of existing buildings and communities with the above are explored and delivered; - Ensure that existing buildings are more effectively and efficiently utilised; and - Ensure that a strategy is developed to address and eradicate fuel poverty issues, particularly prevalent in rural parts of the district.

-• Researching, categorising and mapping buildings (of all ownerships) with a view to identifying high level retrofit strategies and specific projects for groups of

-- buildings/communities, with a particular focus on auditing council-owned buildings including retained housing stock; - Exploring potential to simplify, encourage and de-risk action to deliver retrofit to existing buildings and communities through planning and other means; - Identifying priority locations and opportunities for delivery of retrofitted Sustainable Urban Drainage Systems; - Identifying opportunities for urban tree planting projects and preparing bids for round 2 of the Urban Tree Challenge Fund and other available tree planting grants in 2020.
+- Researching, categorising and mapping buildings (of all ownerships) with a view to identifying high level retrofit strategies and specific projects for groups/types of buildings/communities; - Auditing condition, energy and carbon performance of Council-owned buildings including retained housing stock, and committing to delivering further innovative retrofit pilots on Council-owned housing stock over the next year; - Developing a fuel poverty strategy with partners across the County; - Exploring potential to simplify, encourage and de-risk action to deliver retrofit to existing buildings and communities through planning and other means for instance through Local Development Orders; - Identifying empty homes and under-utilised buildings within our existing settlements that could be brought back into use; - Identifying priority locations and opportunities for delivery of retrofitted SUDS; - Identifying opportunities for urban tree planting projects, focusing on projects that can deliver on multiple co-benefits for the urban area, preparing bids for grant funding opportunities and delivering on early pilot projects in 2020.